eidng8/go-simple-tree/README.md

     - `ent/openapi.go` <=> `/openapi.go`
     - `tools/services.gen.go` <=> `/services.gen.go`
     - `tools/types.gen.go` <=> `/types.gen.go`
-9. Update `/api.go`, `/apirestore.go` or any other files to match the newly generate endpoint if necessary;
+9. Update any file to match the newly generate endpoint if necessary;
 10. Run `go test` to verify;
 11. Do anything with the new service.

+> Manually merging the files would be a better way to avoid messing up the existing code.

 ```golang
 // ent/schema/simpletree.go